How to Install a Mini Split

 - Easy and painless process: Most DIYers know that even the simplest projects can result in unexpected circumstances that can make the job longer, and more complicated and difficult than planned.
 A professional installer can often foresee issues and will likely be better equipped to handle issues that come up.

 - Avoid the risk damaging your system: Amateur installers don’t have the training or experience to ensure proper installation.
 Common mistakes include improperly sizing the system, overcharging or undercharging the system, making the refrigerant lines too long, and not allowing enough clearance around the units.

 - Risk of electric shock: Ductless installation involves running electrical wiring, including making connections with the electric service panel, installing a disconnect box and more.
-These tasks require great care and if not done properly.
+These tasks require great care and may cause harm to your health if not done properly.

-Even when hiring a professional, many people have questions about ductless air conditioner installation which may impact their decision-making when deciding whether ductless is the right answer.
+Even when hiring a professional, many people have questions about ductless Mini split AC installation which may impact their decision-making when deciding whether ductless is the right answer.
 Here are some common questions:

 How Far Can a Mini Split Be From the Condenser?

 The distance between the indoor unit and the outdoor compressor in a mini split air conditioner or heat pump system can vary, based upon the manufacturer’s specifications.
 For flexibility of placement and other reasons, some manufacturers like Carrier offer units that allow longer lineset lengths of up to 328 feet.
 Most average installations are likely shorter.

 What Kind of Wire Do I Need for a Mini Split?